logancyang/obsidian-copilot/README.md

 ## 📝 Planned features (based on feedback)
 - More standard prompts that can be used with commands
-- User customized prompts
+- User custom prompts
 - Online prompt library access
-- Add support for having unlimited context, i.e. QA against very long notes, a collection of notes or the entire vault
+- Unlimited context, i.e. very long notes, a collection of notes or the entire vault
-- Integration with ChatGPT plugins when I get access
+- Integration with ChatGPT plugins

 ## 🔔 Note
 - The chat history is not saved by default.
 Please use "**Save as Note**" to save it.
 The note will have a title `Chat-Year_Month_Day-Hour_Minute_Second`, you can change its name as needed.